OPR-group-BNITM/vimop/README.md

 The default option is to choose automatically from samtools consensus and medaka.
 If medaka finds a model for you data, medaka is used, else samtools.
 Samtools consensus takes the most abundant base and masks all positions with too little coverage or unclear signals below the given threshold.
-Medaka
 You can also directly choose medaka (medaka) or samtools (simple).

 For medaka you can pass a model name for the option `medaka_consensus_model`.
-Chosing auto will let medaka chose the model, which is the default.
+Choosing auto will let medaka choose the model, which is the default.
-However, if medaka does not find a model fitting your data, medaka (if explicitely chosen) will use the medaka default model, which may not be optiomal.
+However, if medaka does not find a model fitting your data, medaka (if explicitly chosen) will use the medaka default model, which may not be optiomal.

 ## Options